 This DiY paint booth involves building a frame within an existing (and typical) residential garage.
 It’s a lot more complicated, but we like this guy—he’s all in on this project.

-Okay, this third option is badass but expensive.
+Okay, this third option is badass and not so expensive, around $1,000.
 It’s an inflatable paint booth complete with windows and proper ventilation.
-The product tour narration is a little difficult to follow at first, but the concept itself seems solid.
-This thing is actually available on Amazon for about $4600.
-Yikes!
-But very cool, nonetheless.
+The product tour is great on the video and the concept itself seems solid.
+A similar Inflatable Paint Booth for Cars is available on Amazon so you don’t have to buy directly from China.